What BERT is not: Lessons from a new suite of psycholinguistic diagnostics for language models: Experiments

 \section{Experiments}

 As a case study, we use these three diagnostics to examine the predictive capacities of the pre-trained BERT model~\cite{devlin2018bert}, which has been the basis of impressive performance across a wide range of tasks.
 BERT is a deep bidirectional transformer network \cite{vaswani2017attention} pre-trained on tasks of masked language modeling (predicting masked words given bidirectional context) and next-sentence prediction (binary classification of whether two sentences are a sequence).
 We test two versions of the pre-trained model: \BB{} and \BL{} (uncased).
 These versions have the same basic architecture, but \BL{} has more parameters---in total, \BB{} has 110M parameters, and \BL{} has 340M.
-We use the PyTorch BERT implementation with masked language modeling parameters for generating word predictions.\footnote{PyTorch BERT: https://github.com/huggingface/pytorch-pretrained-BERT}
+We use the PyTorch BERT implementation with masked language modeling parameters for generating word predictions.\footnote{\url{https://github.com/huggingface/pytorch-pretrained-BERT}}

-For testing, we process our sentence contexts to have a $[$MASK$]$ token---also used during BERT's pre-training---in the target position of interest.
-We then measure BERT's predictions for this $[$MASK$]$ token's position.
-Following~\newcite{goldberg2019assessing}, we also add a $[$CLS$]$ token to the start of each sentence to mimic BERT's training conditions.
+For testing, we process our sentence contexts to have a \texttt{$[$MASK$]$} token---also used during BERT's pre-training---in the target position of interest.
+We then measure BERT's predictions for this \texttt{$[$MASK$]$} token's position.
+Following~\newcite{goldberg2019assessing}, we also add a \texttt{$[$CLS$]$} token to the start of each sentence to mimic BERT's training conditions.

 BERT differs from traditional left-to-right language models, and from real-time human predictions, in being a bidirectional model able to use information from both left and right context.
-This difference should be neutralized by the fact that our items provide all information in the left context---however, in our experiments here, we do allow one advantage for BERT's bidirectionality: we include a period and a $[$SEP$]$ token after each $[$MASK$]$ token, to indicate that the target position is followed by the end of the sentence.
+This difference should be neutralized by the fact that our items provide all information in the left context---however, in our experiments here, we do allow one advantage for BERT's bidirectionality: we include a period and a \texttt{$[$SEP$]$} token after each \texttt{$[$MASK$]$} token, to indicate that the target position is followed by the end of the sentence.
 We do this in order to give BERT the best possible chance of success, by maximizing the chance of predicting a single word rather than the start of a phrase.
 Items for these experiments thus appear as follows:\\

 \emph{$[$CLS$]$ The restaurant owner forgot which customer the waitress had $[$MASK$]$ . $[$SEP$]$} \\

 Logits produced by the language model for the target position are softmax-transformed to obtain probabilities comparable to human cloze probability values for those target positions.\footnote{Human cloze probabilities are importantly different from true probabilities over a vocabulary, making these values not directly comparable.
 However, cloze provides important indication---the best indication we have---of how much a context constrains human expectations toward a continuation, so we do at times loosely compare these two types of values.}